Advantages & Disadvantages of Integral Blinds

 1. Expensive

-Double-glazed windows can be a little bit on the pricier side compared to the normal Blinds.
+Double-glazed windows can be a bit pricier compared to standard blinds.
 A large part of this will also depend on the Integral Blinds manufacturer.
 Many manufacturers will charge high prices simply because they categorize Built-in-Blinds as specialty products.
 But with Tejjsons, you can get the best type of Integral Blinds at the most affordable prices in India.

 2. Limited Options